U.S. Route 441 in Florida: Kissimmee to Mount Dora

-At Kissimmee US 441 separates from US 192 and joins US 17/92, here known as the Orange Blossom Trail or OBT.
+At Kissimmee, US 441 separates from US 192 and joins US 17/92, here known as the Orange Blossom Trail or OBT.
 The OBT starts on US 17/92 at the Polk County/Osceola County line a few miles south of Kissimmee.
 These names are used throughout Central Florida for the length of US 441 within the region.

-Due to its proximity with Walt Disney World and affiliated resorts as well as Sea World, Universal Studios, and others, US 17/US 92/US 441 intersects many toll roads between Kissimmee and Orlando, the first of which is the partially tolled and partial limited-access Osceola Parkway in Kissimmee.
+Due to its proximity with Walt Disney World and affiliated resorts, as well as Sea World, Universal Studios, and others, US 17/US 92/US 441 intersects many toll roads between Kissimmee and Orlando, the first of which is the partially tolled and partial limited-access Osceola Parkway in Kissimmee.
 Immediately after entering Orange County, it intersects SR 417 (Central Florida GreeneWay) at exit 11.
 Just north of the intersection the Central Florida Parkway leads to Sea World.
-Neither of these intersections or interchanges however, compare to the combined interchanges of Florida's Turnpike and SR 528 (Beachline Expressway), in Sky Lake, which contains a series of convoluted interchanges and partial ramps from side roads.
+Neither of these intersections or interchanges, however, compares to the combined interchanges of Florida's Turnpike and SR 528 (Beachline Expressway), in Sky Lake, which contains a series of convoluted interchanges and partial ramps from side roads.
 North of this interchange, the road passes west of The Florida Mall and intersects SR 482.

 In Holden Heights, US 441 has an interchange with I-4 (Exit 80).
 Eastbound access from I-4 comes from partial cloverleaf ramps, and westbound access comes from a left-turn ramp between the two carriageways that runs under the eastbound lane and merges with the east to southbound ramp before merging with southbound OBT.
 The interchange provides no south to east access and no west to north access, but such access can found from the intersection with West Michigan Street.
 Further north the road heads into Orlando and comes to the interchange with SR 408 (East-West Tollway) at exit 9, which is a diamond interchange.
 After curving around Givens Street and Springdale Road, both of which can only be accessed from West Concord Street, OBT moves closer to a parallel railroad freight line and meets the intersection of SR 50 (Colonial Drive) northwest of downtown.
 Here, US 17/92 turns east onto State Road 50 while US 441 continues north on the Orange Blossom Trail.
 North of downtown, US 441 encounters intersections with State Road 438, then State Road 416, and after running along the western edge of Lake Fairview, an intersection with State Road 423 which changes from the north-and-south John Young Parkway to the east-and-west Lee Road.